raptor-ml/raptor/README.md

 <!-- # ([![Natun Screen Shot][product-screenshot]][docs-url]) -->

-With Natun, Data Scientists can write ML Features that can work in production directly in your notebook, and deploy them to production on their own (yes! without going through the engineering team). **It's like writing Lambda for Feature Engineering.**
+With Natun, Data Scientists can write ML Features that can work in production directly in your notebook and deploy them to production on their own (yes! without going through the engineering team). **It's like writing Lambda for Feature Engineering.**

-After developing your ML features, just deploy them to your Kubernetes, and the Natun extension will take care of the engineering concerns of production (such as: scale, high-availability, authentication, caching, monitoring, etc.)
+After developing your ML features, deploy them to your Kubernetes, and the Natun extension will take care of the production concerns (such as scale, high availability, authentication, caching, monitoring, etc.)

 [![Colab][colab-button]][colab-url]

-### 😍 Why does people *love* Natun?
+### 😍 Why people *love* Natun?
- * **Data Scientists** love Natun because it's easy to use, and let them take ownership of their ML features.
+ * **Data Scientists** love Natun because it's easy to use and make a use of their work.
    No more excuses from the engineering team!
- * **DevOps teams** love Natun because it's **build on top of Kubernetes**, leveraging their standard stack, and it's *ridiculously* easy to deploy and manage (because of Kubernetes, duh?).
+ * **DevOps teams** love Natun because it's **built on top of Kubernetes**, leveraging their standard stack, and it's *ridiculously* easy to deploy and manage (because of Kubernetes, duh?).

-And what about the engineers? we'll, we finally take this "burden" away from them.
+And what about the engineers?
+Well, it's finally taking away this "burden"  from them.

 ### ⭐️ Features
  * **Same code for both training and production**

-    You can run the same Natun compatible features in both training and production, and prevent the *training serving skew*.
+    You can run the same Natun compatible features in training and production and prevent the *training serving skew*.
  * **Real-Time / On-demand feature calculation**

-    Natun is optimizing features to be calculated in on time of request.
+    Natun is optimizing features to be calculated at the time of the request.
  * **Caching and storing**

-    Natun is utilizing an integrated a Feature-Store to cache the calculation results, and to take snapshots of the data to a cold storage for historical purposes (such as re-training).
+    Natun is utilizing an integrated Feature-Store to cache the calculation results and take snapshots of the data to cold storage for historical purposes (such as re-training).
  * **Pluggable**

     Natun is highly-pluggable.
-In fact, you can even bring your own feature store implementation.
+Technically, you can even bring your own feature store implementation.
  * **Kubernetes Native and Standards**

-    Natun is implementing by-design functionalities of Kubernetes such as leader-election, scaling, health, auto-recovery montiroing and logging.
+    Natun is implementing by-design functionalities of Kubernetes such as leader-election, scaling, health, auto-recovery, montiroing and logging.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## 💡 How does it work?
-Natun is extending Kubernetes to serve Natun compatible features in a production-grade manner.
+Natun is extending Kubernetes to serve Natun-compatible features in a production-grade manner.
-It's implementing the "Kubernetes Way" which advocates for writing the desired state and allows you to **focus on writing** the business logic.
+It's implementing the "Kubernetes Way," which advocates for writing the desired state and allows you to **focus on writing** the business logic.

-Natun take care the engineering concerns of implementing the "desired state" by managing and controlling Kubernetes-native resources such as deployments to connect your production data-sources and to run your business logic at scale.
+Natun takes care of the engineering concerns of implementing the "desired state" by managing and controlling Kubernetes-native resources such as deployments to connect your production data-sources and to run your business logic at scale.

 ![High-level design](.github/high-level-diagram.png)

-Behind the scenes, Natun is attaching the right building block to implement the "production behavior" of your use-case (i.e. streaming, rest-api, grpc, expression, etc.).
+Behind the scenes, Natun is attaching the proper building block to implement the "production behavior" of your use-case (i.e., streaming, REST API, gRPC, expression, etc.).

 You can read more about Natun's architecture in [the docs][docs-url].

 ## ⚡️ Quick start

-The LabSDK is the quickest, and most popular way to develop Natun compatible features.
+The LabSDK is the quickest and most popular way to develop Natun compatible features.

 [![Colab][colab-button]][colab-url]

-The LabSDK allows you to write Natun compatible-features using Python, and then to convert them to Kubernetes resources.
+The LabSDK allows you to write Natun-compatible features using Python and "convert" them to Kubernetes resources.
-This way, in most of the use-cases, you can iterate and play with your data as you're used to do in your Jupyter notebook.
+This way, in most of the use-cases, you can iterate and play with your data.

 ### Production Installation
 **Natun installation is not required for training purposes**.
-You need to install Natun *only when deploying to production* (or staging).
+You only need to install Natun *when deploying to production* (or staging).

 Because Natun
 #### Prerequisites
-1. Kuberneres cluster
+1. Kubernetes cluster

    (You can use [Kind](https://kind.sigs.k8s.io/) to install Natun locally)
    1. `kubectl` installed and configured to your cluster.